How To Anti-Age Your Lips

 In addition to curing flaking lips, regular exfoliation also helps speed your skin cell turnover.
 Speedy cell turnover helps increase collagen production so that your lips stay plump and youthful looking.
 You can use a dry toothbrush in a pinch to buff off dry skin, but gentle acid peels are also a great option for exfoliation.
-We’re in the process of developing one specifically intended for your lip health, so stay tuned!
+Check out our Hydrating Lip Peel Exfoliant!

 What’s good for your face is good for your lips!
 You can apply anti-aging serums to your lips.
 Just be careful not to get them in your mouth as most of the ingredients in anti-aging serums aren’t edible!
-Look for ones rich in antioxidants and peptides like my PSC Peptide Serum to protect skin from free radical damage.
+Look for ones rich in antioxidants and peptides.